robinrottier/github-actions/README.md

 Notes:
 - "powershell" seems to "just work" on GH runner instances (..that weve used i.e. ubuntu)
-- GITHUB uploading acheived simply using the "gh" tool preinstalled on the github runner image
+- GITHUB uploading acheived simply using the "gh" tool preinstalled on the github runner image, again seems to "just work" so long as github token is set
-- Logic within the powershell scripts tested using pester...to execute those test you'll need "import-module pester -f" to firce upgrade to v5
+- Logic within the powershell scripts is tested using pester...to execute those test you'll need "import-module pester -f" to force upgrade to v5.
+Have not yet included those tests in this repo workflow, to do.

 Usage:
 include these actions in your workflows like this: